In this article, you will learn how to perform Magento 2 theme files translation.

 Make sure to disable Magento 2 cache before proceeding with .csv file translation.

-1. First in your Magento 2 admin panel you need to find the .csv file and copy it to create the required file for the translation.
+First, in your Magento 2 admin panel, you need to find the .csv file and copy it to create the required file for the translation.
 Please, check the example below.

-This is an example of the file for German translation:
+Name the file to include the target language code.
+This is an example file with a German translation:

 "Add to Cart", "Translated Text"

-3. You can change the default theme strings according to the requirements of your website.
+You can change the default theme strings according to the requirements of your website, for example:

 "My Cart","My Basket" "My Account","Your Account"